Advertisement

 👥 Per Capita GDP

 Gross Domestic Product (GDP) is the headline number you hear in economic news.
 It tells you how much value a country produced in a given year or quarter.
 When GDP is growing, jobs and incomes usually grow too.
 When GDP falls, we start talking about recessions.
+This page explains how our GDP calculator works and how you can use it for classwork, research, or business analysis.

-1. What exactly does GDP measure?
+1. What Exactly Does GDP Measure?

-GDP measures the market value of all final goods and services produced within a country’s borders in a specific period.
-It ignores second-hand sales, intermediate goods and unpaid household work.
+GDP measures the market value of all final goods and services produced within a country's borders in a specific period.
+It ignores second-hand sales, intermediate goods, and unpaid household work.
 It also focuses on production inside the country, not on the nationality of the producer.

 In short: GDP is the size of the economic pie.
 Our GDP calculator helps you slice that pie by component and by person.